polpielladev/polpiella.dev/src/pages/testing-your-release-pipeline-using-fastlane.md

 A couple of weeks ago I gave a talk about how to gain confidence in your release process at the [Mobile Devops Summit](https://www.mobiledevops.io/summit), a remote event organised by [Bitrise](https://bitrise.io).
 Off the back of it, I thought it would be a good idea to write an article going into the specifics of the talk and the motivation behind it.

-> If you missed the talk and still would like to watch it, I have made [the recording available on my youtube channel](https://www.youtube.com/watch?v=w5yLsR_aGWQ).
+> If you missed the talk and would like to watch it, I have made [the recording available on my Youtube channel](https://www.youtube.com/watch?v=w5yLsR_aGWQ).

 ## Motivation

-As an iOS developer, there are CI pipelines which are crucial to the delivery of an app but, because of their nature, they are not run very frequently.
+As an iOS developer, there are certain CI pipelines which are crucial to the delivery of an app but, because of their nature, they are not run frequently.
 A great example of this is a release pipeline, which automates archiving an application, signing it and submitting it to [App Store Connect](https://appstoreconnect.apple.com) and is only run when the app is ready for release.

-When a pipeline is not run often any issues with it will go unnoticed and will only creep up when the pipeline is needed.
-While some of theses issues are trivial, you want these kind of processes to go as smoothly as possible and, in the case of a release pipeline, gain confidence that the app will go out to users in a swift manner, rather than having to spend time fixing errors.
+When a pipeline is not run often, any issues with it will go unnoticed and will only creep up when the pipeline is next needed.
+While some of theses issues are trivial to fix, you want these kind of processes to go as smoothly as possible and, in the case of a release pipeline, gain confidence that the app will go out to users in a swift manner, rather than having to spend time fixing errors.

 Let's take a look over the following sections at two different errors that can happen on release day and can certainly be tricky to debug.

 ### Archiving errors

 Build errors are easy to spot as an app is usually built on the CI numerous times every day.
 On the other hand, there are some errors which are specific to archiving an application, a process that usually only happens when we need to generate an artifact which then needs to be distributed.

-Let's look at an example of an archive-only error we had at work a while back.

-> Note that this error seems to be specific to Xcode 13 and does not seem to be a problem on Xcode 14.
-Unfortunately for us, we were using Xcode 13 at the time and we found out about this while integrating the first SwiftUI views into our application.

 Let's consider a modular iOS application which defines iOS 15 as the minimum deployment version.
 We want to introduce a new feature which is built entirely with SwiftUI, so we create a new module called `Schedule` (as a Swift package):